njohnsto58/Oracle_kerberos/README.md

 ## Windows AD Server
 1. Update the AD environment file - I think the variables are self explanatory The DB_DOMAIN_REALMS parameter will take multiple domains separated by spaces
+2. Create an environment file **FOR EACH** database that you need to authenticate to - use **DBAAS1.bat** and **DBAAS2.bat** as examples
-2. If you want to transfer the files seamlessly to the UNIX box, then create a public and private key.
+3. If you want to transfer the files seamlessly to the UNIX box, then create a public and private key.
 I've created one for ease, but you should create your own.
-3. Create an environment file FOR EACH database that you need to authenticate to - use DBAAS1.bat DBAAS2.bat as examples
 4. Run the scripts in numerical order...

-### 01-newuser dbaas1
+### 01-DBServiceAccount <<DB Host Environment File>>
 Must be run as an administrator - there's a little check at the beginning of the script.
 This will create a service account for the oracle database that you'll be authenticating to in AD.
 I'm not sure that the account name will need to be as long as the name generated - but this works for now

-### 02-ktp dbaas1
+### 02-ktp <<DB Host Environment File>>
-This will generate the key tab file - again, must be run as an administrator There is an option to transfer the file to the UNIX box (03-transfer-keytab.bat) - as long as you have the keys and remote keytab directory set up (I have tested this with $ORACLE_HOME) - this should work.
+This will generate the key tab file - again, must be run as an administrator The generated file will be placed in a directory **<<DB Host Environment File>>-Host**

-### 03-transfer-keytab dbaas1
-If you want to transfer the keytab again - or it didn't work in the previous step (and you've fixed the error)
+### 03-remote-envUNIX-DB <<DB Host Environment File>>
+This should generate an environment file that gets called on the UNIX box.
+In our example, the file will be called 00_env_dbaas1.sh
+The script can be called as many times as you want.
+For example, if you've made changes to the to the environment file (e.g. DBAAS1.bat) and want to regenerate the remote env file.
+The generated script will be placed in the directory **<<DB Host Environment File>>-Host**

-### 04-remote-env dbaas1
+### 04-remote-envWin dbaas1
 This should generate an environment file that gets called on the UNIX box.
 In our example, the file will be called 00_env_dbaas1.sh
 The script can be called as many times as you want.
 For example, if you've made changes to the to the environment file (e.g. DBAAS1.bat) and want to regenerate the remote env file.
 There is the option to transfer the file to the UNIX box (05-transfer-env.bat) - same comment about certificates